MikkelKappelPersson/EquiForge/README.md

 # EquiForge

-A toolkit for equirectangular image processing and conversion.
+A performant toolkit for equirectangular image processing and conversions.

 ## Features